asad-boutique/node-bacnet-contrib-extended/README.md

 Install this package as a pallette by using node red dashboard

 #### if NodeRED runs under Docker
-You have to bind the container to the host network
+If yes then discover-devices and read-all-devices nodes would not work properly until you run your docker container in a host network mode on a linux machine, keep in mind that the host network mode is not supported on apple macbooks!

 ## License